PositronicBrain/archlinux/Install.md

 Parted usage
 ------------
 Select sectors as unit, where 1s=512b.
 Modern hard drives have 4 kb or 8s physical sector size.
 In a gpt partition table sector 0 contains the mbr and sectors 1-33 contains the partition information.
 This means the first usable sector is 34 and if we want it to be divisible by 8 the first useful sector is 40.

 For SSDs there is a similar quantity that we need to take into account, the erase sector size, which usually is 512k or 1M.
 This means the first useful sector for an ssd would be 2048.

 Since at the end of the hard drive the gpt table is replicated, sectors -1 -33 are not free, to be properly aligned the last partion must end at -41 (which is fine for HDs because the total number of sectors in the hd is a multiple of 8, but it is not generally true for SSDs)

      $ sudo parted /dev/sda
      [sudo] password for federico:
      GNU Parted 3.2
      Using /dev/sda
      Welcome to GNU Parted!
 Type 'help' to view a list of commands.
      (parted) u s
      (parted) p
      Model: ATA SAMSUNG SSD 830 (scsi)
      Disk /dev/sda: 500118192s
      Sector size (logical/physical): 512B/512B
      Partition Table: gpt
      Disk Flags:

      Number  Start    End         Size        File system  Name  Flags 1      2048s    206847s     204800s     fat32              boot, esp
      2      206848s  500117503s  499910656s  ext4

-In the above partion there is a fat32 partition of 200M for the UEFI boot, and a partion for the zfs pool beginning on a sector divisible by 8 and ending at -40.
+In the above partion there is a fat32 partition of 200M for the UEFI boot, and a partion for ext4 beginning on a sector divisible by 8 and ending at -40.

 The partition type must be created:

     mklabel gpt

- The the partition:
+Then the partition:

      mkpart

 Ignore the warning about the partition not being properly aligned.